OlleMattsson/yijing/src/static/iching.md

 42. I / Increase

 above SUN THE GENTLE, WIND
-below CHêN THE AROUSING, THUNDER
+below CHÃªN THE AROUSING, THUNDER

 The idea of increase is expressed in the fact that the strong lowest line of the upper trigram has sunk down and taken its place under the